turbot/guardrails-docs/docs/runbooks/getting-started-aws/observe-aws-activity/index.md

 Accept the defaults, including this one for bucket versioning which will be the focus of this series of runbooks.
 <p><img alt="aws_start_2_create_bucket_versioning" src="/images/docs/guardrails/runbooks/getting-started-aws/observe-aws-activity/aws-start-2-create-bucket-versioning.png"/></p><br/>

-## See Guardrails discover the new bucket
+## Step 2: See Guardrails discover the new bucket

 Select `Reports` and search in the page for `Resource Activities`.